Stop Chugging Milk — Eating This Surprising Food Is Actually The Key To Avoiding Osteoporosis

 We've been targeting the wrong food.

-Regular consumption of soft drinks is associated with an increased risk for fracture, which may be due to the replacement of calcium-rich beverages.
-The overconsumption of added sugars may even deplete the body of other nutrients and drive further intake of nutrient-poor sweets, whereas consuming more salt, if used appropriately, can increase the intake of bone-strengthening bitter foods (such as greens, nuts, and seeds).
+Regular consumption of soft drinks is associated with an increased risk for fracture2, which may be due to the replacement of calcium-rich beverages.
+The overconsumption of added sugars may even deplete the body of other nutrients and drive further intake of nutrient-poor sweets9, whereas consuming more salt, if used appropriately, can increase the intake of bone-strengthening bitter foods (such as greens, nuts, and seeds).
 In other words, sugar in the diet generally drives poor nutrition whereas salt is more likely to drive good nutrition.

 The surprising solution for osteoporosis.

-It turns out that low-salt diets may actually harm our bones by causing magnesium and calcium loss in the urine, potentially leading to a loss of bone minerals and bone strength.
-In fact, one study in humans suggested that a low-salt diet depletes the body of calcium and magnesium.
+It turns out that low-salt diets may actually harm our bones by causing magnesium and calcium loss in the urine16, potentially leading to a loss of bone minerals and bone strength.
+In fact, one study in humans suggested that a low-salt diet depletes the body of calcium and magnesium17.
 The authors suggested that when we go on a low-salt diet, sodium gets pulled from the bone in order to maintain normal blood sodium levels.
 Unfortunately, calcium and magnesium get pulled with the sodium.
 Basically, a low-salt diet may cause osteoporosis by stripping our bones of calcium, magnesium, and sodium.

 When it comes to our bones, sugar seems to be guilty of the harms that salt is commonly blamed for.
 It’s time to ditch the sugar and welcome back the saltshaker (and whole natural foods) to the dinner table.